JLaikows/tip-tracker/README.md

 - update sessions to use redis instead of postgres
 - update styling for better desktop experience
 - Auto generate serials for clients
+- cleanup generate serial
+- use client store in payout create form instead of api call